 The workplace consists of any university owned or leased property or any site where official duties are being performed by university employees.

 Classified employees who violate the prohibition against the illegal use of drugs and alcohol as defined by this policy, State law and/or the Standards of Conduct will be disciplined.
 The sanctions can range from a warning through dismissal, in accordance with the appropriate administrative procedures.

 Violation of local, state, or federal laws may also result in prosecution by the appropriate legal authorities.

-For information regarding the University's health care programs' coverage for alcohol and drug treatment, contact the Department of Human Resources, Benefits Section.
+For information regarding the University's health care programs' coverage for alcohol and drug treatment, please see Employee Benefits.

 Confidential assistance for employees experiencing personal, family, marital, or substance abuse problems that are affecting their job performance.